Asiago War Memorial: Background and Construction

 Asiago was one of the most symbolic locations of the Great War, having been overrun at the end of May 1916 by the Austro-Hungarian advance.
 After the war, Asiago was selected to house one of the largest Italian World War I memorials.
 Venetian architect Orfeo Rossato designed the monument, using one giant block of locally mined white marble of 80 square meters for the base, with the Roman arch added on top.
 Sculptors Montini and Zanetti also contributed to the work.
 The memorial was completed in 1938, with an inauguration ceremony held on 17 July.
 Benito Mussolini presided over the ceremony, and King Victor Emmanuel III was also present.
 The memorial is on Leiten Hill a few hundred meters from the center of Asiago.
 Connecting the memorial with the city center is Via degli Eroi (Road of Heroes), which is lined with large cypress trees.

 The exterior consists of the square base, on top of which is a terrace with the arch in the middle and an altar located at the center of the arch.
 The base's sides are each 80 meters long, and two 35-meter staircases lead up to the terrace.
 The Roman arch is quadrifrons, meaning four-faced with four arches.
 With its hilltop location and a height of 47 meters, the arch is visible from throughout the Asiago plateau.
 This arch, along with the memorials of Pasubio, Cimone, and Monte Grappa, has become a symbol of the province of Vicenza.
-On the parapet of the terrace are arrows indicating the names of surrounding mountains and important battle sites.
+On the parapet of the terrace there are arrows indicating the names of surrounding mountains and important battle sites.
 Around the entire memorial are original cannons that have been restored.

 The interior contains the crypt and an octagonal chapel in the center.
 The crypt is therefore beneath the terrace, and its perimetrical and axial corridors intersect to create the central area where the chapel, which includes an altar, is located.
-Also set in the chapel are the remains of twelve Italian Gold Medals of Military Valor.
+Also set in the chapel are the remains of 12 Italian Gold Medals of Military Valor.
 Along the walls of the corridors are burial niches holding the remains of 33,086 fallen Italian soldiers, whose bodies were exhumed from 35 nearby war cemeteries between 1935 and 1938.
 The identified remains are in individual burial niches in alphabetical order, and the unidentified remains are in two communal tombs.
 Of the Italians buried in this memorial, 12,795 are known and 20,291 are unknown.
-Some years later the remains of 18,505 Austro-Hungarian soldiers, 12,355 of which are unidentified, were also gathered from surrounding war cemeteries and brought to this crypt.
+Some years later the remains of 18,505 Austro-Hungarian soldiers, 12,355 of which are unidentified, were also gathered from surrounding war cemeteries and brought to this crypt, such as from the Italian-Austrian cemetery of Val Magnaboschi.